jolth/gpservi-2.0.0/README.md

 ## Description:

 Open source server UDP for GPS tracking devices.
-Include support for GPS trackers: TT8750, TT8750+, TT9500, Enfora, ANTARES, Queclink.
+Include support for GPS trackers: TT8750, TT8750+, TT9500, Enfora, ANTARES, Queclink and COBAN.
 GPServi is written in Python and should work on most platforms with installed Python.